zgracem/dotconfig/fish/prompt/README.md

 * Basic git status: branch name, with coloured indicators for untracked, unstaged, uncommitted, unsynced and stashed files
 * Background job count, if > 0
+* Local rbenv version, if different from the global version
 * Non-zero exit statuses appear against the right margin, as numbers or (if applicable) signal names
 * The right margin can also include the duration of the last command, the